felleg/felleg.gitlab.io-backup/content/about.md

 - Amazon Wishlist : https://www.amazon.ca/hz/wishlist/ls/29NYEPKMQ5E5X?ref_=wl_share
 - List of books I have read: https://felixleger.com/allreads/

+Buy used if possible!
+It's cheaper for you, more interesting for me, and better for the environment. 🙂

 ---

 This website's format is based on [Hello